Movement Building

 AYA has launched initiatives like the Africa Youth Human Rights Exchange Programme, which amplifies the voice and participation of young people in developing youth-centered solutions for human rights education, conflict prevention, mediation, and socio-economic development.
 The programme creates a network of partner organizations collaborating to address challenges faced by young people and implement projects benefiting their communities.

-4. Create platforms for youth to engage with duty bearers, policy makers, and government officials on youth challenges and decision-making; and
+4. Create platforms for youth to engage with duty bearers, policy makers, and government officials on youth challenges and decision-making.

 5. Build capacity for AU staff to manage the Human Rights for Social Cohesion Programme effectively.